please note all photos in this post may be viewed larger by opening in a new tab (right-click)

-On our way driving from Djerba to Tataouine, I saw a "camel crossing" sign along the road, and Erik turned the car around for me to take a picture of it.
-We then noticed along a ridge a line of old WWII-era tanks and trucks.
+After our stint in Djerba we drove to the town of Tataouine.
+As Star Wars fans, this was very exciting to be staying in actual Tataouine!
+On our way there, I saw a "camel crossing" sign along the road, and Erik turned the car around for me to take a picture of it.
+We then noticed along a ridge a line of old vehicles.
 We drove up there and found this eerie graveyard of tanks and trucks and heaps of twisted metal, just bombed to pieces.
-We poked around for quite awhile, and then out of literally nowhere a military Humvee with two guards came driving up to us to see what we were up to; but in the end they didn’t mind us there.
-We think it was a French-Tunisian armored column, based on the components of the vehicles.
+We poked around for quite awhile, and then out of thin air a military Humvee with two guards came driving up to us to see what we were up to; but in the end they didn’t mind us being there when they saw we were just tourists.
+So these were surely relics from the North Africa campaign of WWII.

 Yesterday will surely rank among the highlights of our trip.
 Of any trip.
-Just the sort of day we love: we drove around to different abandoned ruined cities, called ksar (or ksour) – the traditional Berber villages – and had most of them completely to ourselves to wander through and explore.
-One of them stretched for at least a kilometer along a ridge.
-The ksar started out as granaries and storage built by nomads, built on the top of hills and ridges.
-Later the people became more sedentary and agricultural, and they built homes and villages below, into the hillsides – somewhat similar to the yao in China, like man-made caves.
-The first was called Douiret.
-Even though it was scorching hot, we had such a blast exploring, felt kind of like archaeologists discovering a fabled lost city.
+Just the sort of day we love: we drove around to different abandoned villages called ksar – perhaps the best examples of traditional Berber architecture – and had most of them completely to ourselves to wander through and explore.
+A ksar is a fortified village in which homes are attached to one another often along a single continuous wall with only one entrance.
+They were often built into the hillsides (which made them very defensible) – somewhat similar to the yao in China, like man-made caves.
+The first one we explored was Douiret.
+Even though it was scorching hot, we had such a blast exploring -- we rather felt like archaeologists discovering a fabled lost city.

-Some views inside the homes and buildings -- most were whitewashed and contained walled-off rooms in the innermost portion of the dwelling dug into the hill.
-Nearly all had some sort of "litter," be it some number of massive jars or lanterns, pots, clothing, food tins, papers, etc. Some storage rooms had heaps of huge storage jars.
-At each abandoned village we found a room with an olive press in it.
+Most homes were whitewashed and contained walled-off rooms in the innermost portion of the dwelling dug into the hill.
+Nearly all had some sort of "litter" left behind, be it some number of amphorae or lanterns, pots, clothing, food tins, school papers, crates, bottles, tools, shoes, suitcases, tea pots -- you get the idea, we saw all those and more.

 And here is your completely random photo of the day: